asyrafzaid98/Delicious_Student_Food/README.md

 ![Homepage-2](https://user-images.githubusercontent.com/112838805/202644222-ba884044-acc5-48ef-8983-2ce6dddcc861.jpg)

+* Delicious and easy recipe for student to cook!

-*It uses tailwindcss to design the homepage
+* It uses tailwindcss to design the homepage

-*Access the page here: https://delicious-food.onrender.com/
+* Access the page here: https://delicious-food.onrender.com/